-Here we give a list of steps that we recommend performing to be able to create a good test plan.
+Here we list 7 steps of creating a good test plan.
 Note that the test plan document itself usually has more sections that we mention here, and we focus mainly on the largest pieces of the document.
 The steps that are not mentioned are self-explanatory and usually take very little time and effort.

-You can find a complete list of sections within the test plan here (hyperlink), and a simple structure as a cheatsheet for completing a full test plan for your project.
+You can find a complete list of sections within the test plan as a cheatsheet, a simple structure for completing a full test plan for your product.